cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

      pip install wagon
      {{< /gsHighlight >}}

-4. Download the YAML files and DSL resources.
+#### Step 4: Download the YAML Files and DSL Resources
 The simple-manager-blueprint imports two YAML files and, by default, uploads a number of DSL resources to the Manager.
 Download all the files to the same base directory.   <br>
    **YAML files**   <br>

       * http://www.getcloudify.org/spec/cloudify/3.4.1/types.yaml